kmnis/kmnis.github.io/_posts/2021-03-25-a-beginners-guide-for-understanding-extended-connectivity-fingerprints.md

 print(identifier_updated)
 # 3790237506519639747
 ```
-4. This process is repeated for all atoms for a prespecified number of iterations. the updated values will be:
+4. This process is repeated for all atoms for a prespecified number of iterations. the updated values after first iteration will be:
 ```
 1: -3879702859024654160
 2:  2648074263463118673